Skip to main content

 Notification routing

-Data quality notification routing enables you to send alerts to specific Slack or Microsoft Teams channels based on asset scope, ensuring the right teams receive relevant notifications about data quality issues.
+Data quality notification routing enables you to send alerts to specific Slack, Microsoft Teams, Jira, or ServiceNow channels based on asset scope, ensuring the right teams receive relevant notifications about data quality issues.

 How routing works